feathersjs/docs/guides/jquery.md

 # Feathers + jQuery

 You don't always need a full on framework.
 Feathers and the [Feathers client](../clients/feathers.md) also work great to add real-time capability to a vanilla JavaScript or [jQuery](http://jquery.com/) application.
-In this guide we will create a jQuery front-end for the chat API from the [Your First App](../getting-started/readme.md) section.
+In this guide we will create a jQuery front-end for the chat API built in the [Your First App](../getting-started/readme.md) section.

 If you haven't done so you'll want to go through that tutorial or you can find a [working example here](https://github.com/feathersjs/feathers-chat).